 Approximate Cost

-Motorized canoes depart from Rurrenabaque's riverside port, navigating the Beni River before turning up the Tuichi.
-The journey passes through the dramatic Bala Canyon and penetrates deep into Madidi National Park.
-Wildlife spotting begins immediately — watch for monkeys, macaws, and caimans along the riverbanks.
+Motorized canoes leave Rurrenabaque's riverside port, run up the Beni, then turn into the Tuichi, passing through the dramatic Bala Canyon and on deep into Madidi.
+Wildlife spotting starts right away, with monkeys, macaws, and caimans along the banks.

 Insider Tip